keyaedisa/KandR/README.md

 # K and R Home

-*got real messy all of a sudden. will organize when i feel like it*

 This is where I have pushed all my K and R work that I was working on locally to github in order to keep track of progress better.